Nowadays, almost everyone has heard of Bitcoin. In this article, we provide a step by step guide for buying and storing bitcoins securely.

-When bitcoins first appeared in the market, you could only find private individuals who were willing to sell their stuff for bitcoins.
-For instance, at the dawn of bitcoin history, one bitcoin enthusiast paid 10,000 bitcoins for a couple of pizzas.
-But now everything has changed and more and more companies accept bitcoins.
-For instance, you can buy a Dell laptop using bitcoins or any Microsoft products as well.
-You can even pay for ProtonMail upgrades with bitcoin.
-There are some Bitcoin wallets that provide mobile apps which make it even easier to spend your Bitcoins.
+When Bitcoin first appeared in the market, you could only find private individuals who were willing to sell their stuff for bitcoins.
+For instance, at the dawn of Bitcoin history, one Bitcoin enthusiast paid 10,000 bitcoins for a couple of pizzas.
+But now everything has changed, and more and more companies accept Bitcoin.
+For instance, you can buy a Dell laptop using bitcoins, as well as any Microsoft product.
+You can also pay for ProtonMail upgrades with Bitcoin.
+Some Bitcoin wallets provide mobile apps that make it even easier to spend your bitcoins.

-The idea of bitcoin is clever and revolutionary.
-It’s a currency that is not influenced by anything except by supply and demand, and under the control of no government or organization.
-It belongs to no one specifically and could very well be the future of money.
+The idea of Bitcoin is clever and revolutionary.
+It’s a currency that is not influenced by anything except by supply and demand, and it is not under the control of any government or organization.
+It could very well be the future of money.
 If this sounds exciting, now you know everything you need to become a Bitcoin user.

-Mary Ann Callahan is an UK based freelance journalist who specializes on Bitcoin-related topics.
+Mary Ann Callahan is a UK-based freelance journalist who specializes on Bitcoin-related topics.
 Currently, she writes for CEX.io, a multi-functional cryptocurrency exchange.
-She writes articles related to blockchain security, bitcoin purchase guides or bitcoin regulations in different countries.
+She writes articles related to blockchain security, Bitcoin purchase guides, and Bitcoin regulations in different countries.
 Previously, she worked for Boston Globe Media and holds a Master’s degree in Journalism from Columbia University.

 Want to keep your Bitcoins safe?
 Then use an encrypted email account to open your Bitcoin related online accounts.
 You can get a free secure email account from ProtonMail here.